learn-javascript-courses/learn-javascript/STATUS.md

 * [ ] Browse the [Essential JavaScript Links collection](https://gist.github.com/ericelliott/d576f72441fc1b27dace).
 * [ ] Form a study group.
 Students learn better when they can get answers from tutors and tutor others.
 * [ ] Get some fresh air.
 Enjoy nature.
 Catch a movie.
 Enjoy your free time.
 The wait will be over before you know it.
+* [ ] **Become a tech celebrity.** As an extra special thank you we have an exclusive offer for lifetime members only.
+Win an appearance in a course video Q&A. A great way to document your JavaScript education in eternity!
+This is for anyone who purchases the lifetime access pass before Midnight Friday, February 20, US Pacific Time.

 ## The Game Plan